 As Mainers know, winter can present dangerous situations for pedestrians.
 Icy sidewalks and parking lots can cause people to slip and fall, often leading to severe injuries.
 This is exactly what happened to Mainer Marilyn Davis when she slipped and fell in the parking lot of St. Mary’s Regional Medical Center (SMRMC) where she worked.

-Maine slip and fall accident resulted in broken hip
+Maine slip and fall accident resulted in a broken hip

 Though the Court ultimately concluded that RC & Sons was not liable in this case, the Court nonetheless acknowledged an exception where liability could still exist under similar circumstances.
 In its discussion, the Court noted that if RC & Sons had created the unsafe condition which caused Davis to fall, then it could be found liable for her injuries.
 However, because the unsafe condition was merely untreated, rather than created by RC & Sons, the Court ruled that the company was not responsible for the plaintiff’s injuries.

-In other words, though a plaintiff may be unable to sue a land owner in certain circumstances (e.g. their employer), a plaintiff my still be able to recover from a negligent third party if they can prove that the third party created the unsafe condition which caused their injury.
+In other words, though a plaintiff may be unable to sue a property or landowner in certain circumstances (e.g. their employer), a plaintiff may still be able to recover from a negligent third party if they can prove that the third party created the unsafe condition which caused their injury.

 If you or a loved one has been hurt on someone else’s property, you may be entitled to substantial damages to cover your medical bills, lost salary and more.
 Please contact the Maine slip and fall attorneys at Hardy, Wolf & Downing to learn more about your legal rights.
 We offer free legal consultations to accident victims in Lewiston, Bangor, Auburn, Portland and throughout Maine.
 Call today: 1-800-INJURED.